 - they do not have a legal entitlement to the property.

 The maximum penalty for receiving property directly derived from a drug offence is 700 penalty units and/or seven years imprisonment.

 What Actions Might Constitute Concealing Property Derived From A Drug Offence?

-- Hiding a thing such as a sports car purchased with the profits of a drug deal outside of the ACT;
+- hiding a thing such as a sports car bought with the profits of a drug deal outside of the ACT;

-- Disguising a thing purchased with the profits of a drug deal;
+- disguising a thing bought with the profits of a drug deal;

 What The Police Must Prove